rodgzilla/teaching/deep_nlp/deep_nlp.md

 #### Training and evaluation code

-Write a training function and an evalution function inspired by the ones we have seen in the course.
+Write a training function and an evaluation function inspired by the ones we have seen in the course.

 The training function takes both the training and testing datasets as